ensigns/elevate/README.md

 ## Configuration

+### SSL

+To enable ssl, mount the private key and certificate files to ssl/privatekey.pem and ssl/certificate.pem respectively.
+HTTPS mode will only be enabled if both of these files are present.

 ### routes.json

 Use routes.json to expose specific routes.
 If no match is found, it tries to use the provided root, if specified.